Code-Institute-Submissions/raphaelmar-Milestone-project-1/readme.md

 <h2>Testing and bugs</h2>

-I have tested the site on a various devices (Android and Apple phones, Ipad, Laptops) as well as various browsers (Safari, Chrome, Firefox), I have asked various users to test the site, using the github link.
+I have tested the site on a variety of devices (Android and Apple phones, Ipad, Laptops) as well as various browsers (Safari, Chrome, Firefox), I have asked various users to test the site, using the github link.
 The site works and looks fairly consistently accross the board.
 The main issue that I had was with the image display of the Jumbotron on Apple phones and tablets, which seem to interpret the CSS "cover" differently to other devices.

 <h2>Deployment</h2>

-I used GitPod as is works well in tandem with Git Hub and it's easy to go from one to the other.
+I used GitPod as æy IDE, it works well in tandem with Git Hub and it's easy to go from one to the other.
 I installed the GitPod Chrome add-on, and was able to create the repository in Git Hub and work straightaway on my site in Git Pod.
 I then used the terminal (git add-commit-push) to commit my work to Git Hub.
 For the remote deployment in  Git Hub, I:

 * Selected the milestone-project-1 from my GitHub dashboard.